 Sky ArchiveTonight

-Use Orion’s Belt to find other stars
+Use Orion’s Belt to find 4 bright stars in the sky

 Orion's Belt: Star chart of large constellation Orion with stars labeled.

 Tonight look for Orion the Hunter, the most noticeable of all constellations.
 Then use Orion’s three super-noticeable Belt stars to identify other bright stars.
-The bright waning gibbous moon might obstruct your view of Orion and the stars tonight, but the moon will rise approximately an hour later with each passing night.
-So in a few more days you can view Orion in a dark, moonless sky!

 Use Orion’s Belt of three sparkling blue-white stars to locate Orion’s two brightest stars, ruddy Betelgeuse and blue-white Rigel.